Get Personal Loan Rates

 If you need to borrow more than $50,000, consider a personal loan from SoFi.
 Like Citizens Bank, SoFi offers unsecured personal loans for borrowers with strong credit history, but you can borrow up to $100,000 through this lender.
 Fixed and variable interest rates are available and annual percentage rates are generally between 6.99% to 14.99%.
 SoFi personal loans come with three-, five- or seven-year terms.
 SoFi also has fewer restrictions on loan use, allowing borrowers to use a loan for almost any purpose besides postsecondary educational expenses, making SoFi a better choice if you need a personal loan for home improvement or your business.

 Citizens Bank vs. Citibank

 Personal loans from Citizens Bank and Citibank are very similar, and you’ll likely qualify for comparable terms at each bank.
 You may want to choose the bank that you already have an account with to get any extra perks or discounts for existing customers.
 We’d only recommend Citizens Bank over Citibank if you think you can qualify for the lowest rate.
-Rates start slightly higher at Citibank -- at 7.99% -- but the maximum rate at 16.49% is very similar to what is offered by Citizens Bank.
+Rates start slightly higher at Citibank -- at 7.99% -- but the maximum rate at 17.99% is lower than what is offered by Citizens Bank.
 Like Citizens Bank, Citibank makes personal loans up to $50,000.
 You can borrow money for one to five years.
 If you have a checking account with Citibank, you may be able to earn ThankYou Points if you take out a personal loan.
 One downside to Citibank is that you’ll need apply by phone or in person if you want a personal loan over $30,000.